 Flip the onion and gently spread out the petals.

 In one bowl combine your flour, paprika, cayenne pepper, oregano, garlic powder and salt & pepper.
-In the second, combine your eggs and milk.
+In a second, combine your eggs and milk.

 Place your onion in the dry mix, then into the wet mix and finally back into the dry mix, ensuring you fully coat and get in between the petals each time.
 See recipe notes for best ways to do this.